2021–2026 NCAA conference realignment: Northeast Conference/NEC

 On October 23, 2023, the MAAC announced that Merrimack and Sacred Heart would leave the NEC for that conference after the 2023–24 school year.
 This announcement came less than two weeks after the NEC had announced that it would reinstate men's lacrosse effective with the 2025 season (2024–25 school year), with both departing schools having been announced as new men's lacrosse members.
 The other announced members were full NEC members Le Moyne, LIU, and Wagner, plus new associates Detroit Mercy and VMI.
 The NEC announced on November 7 that it would add Cleveland State and former full member Robert Morris as men's lacrosse associates for the 2025 season.
 This was soon followed by the announcement that Robert Morris would return to NEC football in 2024, and then by the announcement that Chicago State would end its two-year stint as an all-sports independent and join the NEC in 2024.
 Chicago State joined for all sports except men's and women's tennis, which moved to the NEC once the school's affiliation contract with the Horizon League expired after the 2024–25 season.
+The MEAC women's golf associates would eventually leave after the 2025–26 season when that conference announced it would sponsor women's golf, though all of those schools continue to house at least one other sport in the NEC.

 Further changes came in early April 2024.
 First, on April 1, Sacred Heart announced it would leave the NEC men's volleyball league after the spring 2024 season to return to the EIVA.
 Three days later, football-sponsoring Mercyhurst University announced it would transition from the Division II PSAC and join the NEC, bringing the league back to 9 members for the 2024–25 season.

-Chicago State is expected to add FCS football in the 2026 season.
+Chicago State had been expected to add FCS football in the 2026 season.
 In September 2023, the school began a fundraising campaign to expand its sports offerings, including the potential addition of football.
 On February 11, 2025, CSU announced it had begun a search for its first head football coach, and hired Bobby Rome II that April.
+CSU ultimately announced that football would indeed start play in 2026, playing its first season as an FCS independent before joining NEC football in 2027.

 The month after CSU announced its head coaching search, Saint Francis University (not to be confused with former NEC member St. Francis Brooklyn) announced it would leave the NEC in 2026 to reclassify to NCAA Division III, joining the Presidents' Athletic Conference.
 In early May 2025, the NEC announced the arrival of another Division II upgrader, the University of New Haven, effective that July.